NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/DICOMSEG/README.md

 We are interested in how the benefits of DICOM (standardized encoding, rich metadata, coded concepts, etc) can coexist with efficient read-write performance for real-world use cases.

+Here is a [highdicom draft impelentation](https://github.com/ImagingDataCommons/highdicom/pull/184) of support for a non-standard labelmap implementation for DICOM SEG.